-Care and support is a term used to describe the help some adults need when they are unable to perform their day-to-day tasks due to physical disability, learning disability, long-term condition, frailty due to old age, mental ill health, or if they care for an adult friend or family member and this is impacting on their own well-being.
+Care and support is a term used to describe the help some adults need when they are unable to perform their day-to-day tasks.
+This can be due to:

 Care and support can be given by family members and friends, by us, or by other organisations.

 Before we can offer you care and support, we have to see if you are eligible to receive them, following an assessment of your care needs.